2009–10 Scottish Cup: Fourth round

 The 16 winners from the Third Round entered here, along with the 12 SPL clubs and four SFL First Division clubs who were exempt from playing in the Third Round.
 The draw took place on Monday 30 November at 2:30pm at Hampden Park.
 The matches were scheduled for 9 January or 10 January 2010, but 10 games were postponed due to the severe weather conditions.

 There was controversy as First Division side, Dunfermline Athletic, fielded an ineligible player in their match against Stenhousemuir.
 As well as this, the club's management failed to register the two mandatory under-21 players required by the rules and submitted an inaccurate team sheet.
 As a result of these breaches in the rules, Dunfermline Athletic were to be expelled from the competition and Stenhousemuir were to progress their stead.
 However following an appeal by the club, a committee decided that expulsion from the competition was too harsh a punishment and wasn't merited by what the club's management described as "honest errors".
 The club were given a reprieve along with fines and forfeits of benefits totalling around £30,000.
-Furthermore, the result of the game was overturned was replayed at Ochilview Park to decide which team progressed in the competition.
+Furthermore, the result of the game was overturned and the fixture was replayed at Ochilview Park to decide which team progressed in the competition.